Raghav-1548/MIVI/README.md

 3) Run the Flask application:

   a) python yara.py

+4) Install metamask, Ganache and setup your wallet.
-4) Open the URL generated in the terminal.
+5) Open the URL generated in the terminal.
-5) Experience MIVI - AI-powered Virtual Clinic
+6) Experience MIVI - AI-powered Virtual Clinic

 # Add any additional installation steps here, if needed
 # Technologies Used